 Each control mode will have several configuration options.
 Some options will appear grayed out to indicate the option is not available for the selected mode.
-All setting changes will need to be saved and the RoboClaw reset in order to take.
-Select Save Settings under File in the menu bar.
+Settings are only stored in RAM until the user writes the settings to the RoboClaw's non-volatile memory.
+Select Write Settings under Device in the menu bar.